98th Illinois Infantry Regiment: Developing training and tactics

 By mid-June, the brigade had had a chance to try out its new capabilities against the enemy.
 By then, all the Spencers had been issued, and the men had familiarized themselves with it.
-The 98th Illinois soldiers and their brigade mates soon realized the great advantages the breech-loading repeating rifle held over the muzzleloader, and they exuded confidence in themselves, their leaders, their new tactics, and their treasured new weapons.
+The 98th Illinois soldiers and their brigade mates soon realized the advantages the breech-loading repeating rifle held over the muzzleloader, and they exuded confidence in themselves, their leaders, their new tactics, and their treasured new weapons.
 The bulk of the logistical effort to mount everyone was complete, although throughout the summer the 98th Illinois like the other mounted infantry would continually seek to find better horses than the one they were riding.

 As Rosecrans now began setting up for his awaited spring offensive, his AoC now had a lethal, mobile strike force to stop Confederate raiders, however, Rosecrans instead used the 98th Illinois and its brigade mates in the cavalry mission as raiders.
 From Wilder's own reports, he deemed this mission to be his primary goal while glossing over his opportunities to deal a serious blow to any Confederate cavalry force, a fundamental shift from the mounted infantry's initial primary purpose, protecting supply lines by stopping Confederate cavalry raids.

 On Wednesday, June 10, the 98th Illinois attacked the enemy at Liberty, driving their rear guard of 150 men to Snow's Hill.
 In preparation for his upcoming campaign, Rosecrans sent Wilder's brigade, Tuesday, June 16, to Dark Bend.

 By the middle of June, the 98th Illinois had completely transformed from infantry afoot to mounted infantry.The regiment was highly mobile and working well as mounted infantry.
 Every man was mounted and had all equine paraphernalia necessary.
 The regiment's members had gradually learned the complicated drill necessary for horse units, how to pack for long expeditions, and how to care for their animals.
 The same applied to the brigade as a whole.
 A down side to the transition to horseback, however, increased the required quantity need for food, new horses, and supplies to operate.
 Constant foraging for feed and the soldiers continual effort to better their equipment and mounts left a trail everywhere the brigade went.
 The 98th Illinois and the rest of the brigade had changed greatly from how they were when Wilder took command the prior December 1862.
-Th3 98th Illinois' skirmishes with Rebel cavalry led the men to feel equal to at least twice or thrice their number of men armed with muzzle-loading guns.
+The 98th Illinois' skirmishes with Rebel cavalry led the men to feel equal to at least twice or thrice their number of men armed with muzzle-loading guns.